 Now that you’ve defined your personal brand and built your executive resume around your promise of value to your target employers, you’re ready to get your resume out there.
+So you’re facing the cover letter dilemma.

 Do you still need a resume cover letter?
 Or is it a dying relic?